yusuf8ahmed/Wsimple/Readme.md

 </p>

 ### What is the Wsimple project?
 Welcome!
 This project is a web interface and API for Wealthsimple Trade.
 The main goal this project is to give a simple yet robust interface for Wealthsimple Trade users and also give the ability to allow developers to create projects while hooking straight into their Wealthsimple Trade account.
 Click [Here](#index) for API wrapper documentation.

+Please read the [disclamer](#disclamer), and due to the nature of this project and goodwill, specific endpoints aren't available as.

 ## Getting Started